 For any small or medium-sized business, relocating your business and technology to new premises is both an exciting and challenging time.
-There will be a huge number of things to think about in order to ensure you can get up and running quickly from your new location.
+There will be a huge number of things to think about in order to ensure you can get up and running quickly at your new location.
 So here’s a few essential things to keep in mind if you want to ensure minimal disruption for your business and your customers.

 Things to consider before leasing or purchasing business space.

 Here are two really important questions to ask:

 - Can my clients get there without a hassle?

 If you find an office that ticks these two boxes, then you’re well on your way to finding a good location.
 Think about the security of the neighborhood as well and what’s close to the office.
 Is there a gym nearby?
 Coffee shop?
 After work bar?
 All of these things are important for keeping your clients and staff happy!

 Here are a few important questions to ask when considering how much to spend on your next office space:

 - Can I afford to pay a three month rent deposit on this office right now?